nadide/nadide.github.io/_posts/2016-01-07-DNAandRNA.md

 ---
 layout: post
 title: DNA and RNA
+date: 2016-01-07 12:00
+excerpt: Notes from "Concepts in Biology"
+tags: [Biology]
+comments : true
 ---

-_Bioinformatics/Biology Concept_

-_Notes from "Concepts in Biology_"

 ##1.
 DNA and the Importance of Proteins